drepo-eth/site/content/drepo/web3.1/witnessable-apps/index.md

 The developers of an application or an auditor might disclose answers to those questions in reports, FAQs, privacy statements, or the terms of use.
-However, this requires that a user _trusts_ the word of a 'random' person on the internet.
-This is generally not a good idea, even if the information is provided by a company or a reputable institution.
+However, this requires that a user _trusts_ the word of a _'random'_ person on the internet.
+This is generally not a good idea, even if the information is provided by a reputable company or institution.
 Nothing actually prevents them from lying.

 As in the real world, _verification is better than trust_.
 Thus, if a user wants